bubu0/Android-Model-Maker/README.md

 Android-Model-Maker
 ===================

-A java generator that creates java class and parser for a given .json file.
+Generates json parsers and java beans for a given .json file.